Siege of San Fiorenzo: Linzee's attack

 In response to Paoli's continuing appeals for support, Hood detached a naval squadron in late September, comprising the ships of the line HMS Alcide, HMS Courageux and HMS Ardent and the frigates HMS Nemesis and HMS Lowestoft under the command of Commodore Robert Linzee.
-This force was under orders to take letters signed by Hood to the garrisons of the French-held towns offering terms of surrender similar to those offered at Toulon.
-If these were ineffective, Linzee was to blockade the ports and, if practicable, to attack and capture them.
+This force was instructed to deliver letters, signed by Hood, to the garrisons of French-occupied towns, proposing terms of surrender comparable to those previously extended at Toulon.
+In the event that these overtures proved unsuccessful, Linzee was directed to impose a blockade on the ports and, if feasible, to initiate an assault and secure their capture.

 The letters were ignored, and Linzee's forces were too few and inadequately equipped to effectively blockade the rocky inlets of the Corsican coast from which smugglers routinely sailed to Italy.
 Linzee therefore determined to attack San Fiorenzo, on the northwestern coast of Corsica at the southern end of Cap Corse.
 San Fiorenzo was strategically important for its large sheltered bay, defended by fortifications at Torra di Mortella and Torra di Fornali.
 On 19 September Linzee sent Nemesis and Lowestoft to attack Torra di Mortella, which was abandoned by its garrison undamaged after three broadsides from Lowestoft.
 British sailors landed and entered the tower, but returned to their ships the next day.
 Linzee then waited a week before attacking Torra di Fornali, a much stronger position protected by coastal batteries.

 On 1 October at 03:30, Linzee sent Ardent, Alcide and Courageux to bombard Fornali.
 The ships came under heavy fire not only from the tower and batteries, but also from additional artillery in the town of San Fiorenzo itself, including heated shot.
 These red hot cannonballs started fires on board the attacking ships, and at 08:15 the squadron retreated out of the bay with all three ships damaged, 19 sailors killed and 35 wounded.
 The effect on Torra di Fornali was negligible.
 Linzee claimed that he had been given inaccurate information on the strength of the fortifications by Corsican informants and that he had only ordered the attack on the understanding that it would be supported by an attack from the land by the Corsican irregular forces which never materialised.
 Hood later accused Paoli of "a composition of art and deceit" in relation to this operation.

 The British force withdrew, and in late October a French frigate squadron was sent to San Fiorenzo with reinforcements, escaping an attack by the British ship of the line HMS Agamemnon under Captain Horatio Nelson off Sardinia at the action of 22 October 1793.
 From this force the French frigates Minerve and Fortunée anchored in the bay under the shelter of the batteries.
 During this landing the disarmed Torra di Mortella was abandoned by its Corsican garrison and recaptured by the French.